poojaalagar28/CMPT-756-ImageClassification/README.md

 2. **Run Docker Container**:
    - Once the Docker image is built successfully, you can run a Docker container using the following command:
      ```
-     docker run -p 8501:8501 image-classification-app:latest
+     docker run -p 5000:5000 image-classification-app:latest
      ```
-   - This command will start a Docker container based on the `image-classification-app` image and map port 8501 on your local machine to port 8501 in the container.
+   - This command will start a Docker container based on the `image-classification-app` image and map port 5000 on your local machine to port 5000 in the container.

 3. **Access the App**:
-   - Open your web browser and navigate to `http://localhost:8501` to access the Image Classification App running inside the Docker container. 🚢
+   - Open your web browser and navigate to `http://localhost:5000` to access the Image Classification App running inside the Docker container. 🚢

-## Available Models

-- **VGG16**
-- **VGG19**
-- **Inception**
-- **Xception**
-- **ResNet**

 ## Example

 Suppose you upload an image of a dog.
-If you select the VGG16 model, the app might predict that the image contains a "golden retriever" with a confidence score of 0.8 (80%).
-Additionally, it may suggest other possible labels and their confidence scores.
+The app will predict that the image contains a "golden retriever" with a confidence score of 0.8 (80%).
+Additionally, it will suggest other possible labels and their confidence scores.